A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 The study plan generator basically does this:

-1. Creates a frequency file for each input file
+1. Creates a priority file for each input file

 3. Removes duplicate morphs

-The resulting file can be used in the note filter: morph priority settings like any other frequency file.
+The resulting file can be used in the note filter: morph priority settings like any other priority file.

-Note: that only the data from the Morph-lemma, and Morph-inflection columns are read by AnkiMorphs, so you can delete or modify the other columns if you want.
+Note: that only the data from the Morph-Lemma, and Morph-Lnflection columns are read by AnkiMorphs, so you can delete or modify the other columns if you want.

 Changing The File Order